akuklev/akuklev/what-are-dependent-types.md

 This way we do not only eliminate security vulnerabilities but also obliviate manual casts and boilerplate classes for object-relational mapping, etc. Results of a query just have the right automatically generated types:
 ```
-foreach (var book in db.query("SELECT * FROM books WHERE year = ?", 2000)) {
+foreach (var record in db.query("SELECT * FROM Records WHERE student = ?", student)) {
-  printf("Title: %s, ISBN: %d", book.title, book.isbn);
+  printf("Name: %s, Grade average: %f", record.name, record.grade_average);
 }
-// Here the variable `book` automatically have the type of a record
+// Here the variable `record` automatically have the type of a record
-// with properly typed fields `author`, `title`, `isbn` etc.
+// with properly typed fields `name`, `grade_average` etc.
 ```

 Precise signatures like these are highly desirable for public APIs and settled libraries.
 They prevent security vulnerabilities and allow to enforce strict argument validation each time data crosses application boundaries.
 At the same time they allow to perform validation in compile-time only (when applicable) without any performance penalties for validation.
-Additionally they allow API users to perform argument validation beforehand to ensure no InvalidArgumentExceptions could arise.
+Additionally, they allow API users to perform argument validation beforehand to ensure no InvalidArgumentExceptions could arise.

 API discriptions do not include source code of the functions provided by the API, but only the signatures of those functions.
-However, sources of the type-level functions mentioned in those signatures are a part of the signature, because they and must be executable in compile-time and possibly on a remote machine.
+However, sources of the type-level functions mentioned in those signatures are a part of the signature, because they have to be executable in compile-time and possibly on a remote machine.
 Therefore, they have to return a result for all inputs while employing no side effects (no input/output, no exception throwing etc).
 In “sufficiently powerful” languages the converse is also true: all manifestly terminating side-effect free functions can be cast to type level.

-In such languages, signatures can express any restrictions on arguments, however complicated they might be.
+In such languages, signatures can express any restrictions on arguments, however complicated they might be. {TODO: Написать, что и возвращающий}